virginieverstraete/tthoeye.github.io/opencalls.md

 Funding per pilot: Around €1 million (details will be provided in the official open call documents)

 Open call rounds schedule
-* Round 1: TBA
+* Round 1: 1 November 2025
-* Round 2: TBA
+* Round 2: 1 February 2026
-* Round 3: TBA
+* Round 3: 1 May 2026

-Stay tuned for updates
-The first open call round will launch in month 5.
-Subscribe to receive announcements and learn how your organisation can participate.
+Stay informed about open calls and how you can participate, subscribe to our newsletter.